Noha El-Ghobashy

 “I’m thrilled to have the opportunity to support the Department of Mechanical Engineering,” Wajdi adds.
 “It is my way of giving back to Columbia to help further the institution’s mission.”

 Wajdi is originally from Lebanon.
 He earned his B.S. and M.S. degrees in Mechanical Engineering from Columbia University.
 He is a member of the ASCE International and New York Chapters, the Urban Land Institute, and the Grant Monument Association.
+Wajdi is an adjunct professor at Manhattan College teaching a course on cost estimation

 Sean Bradshaw